-Some grouping of species in clade 3 to the right side of the plot can be observed, possibly because of trace accumulation of 4’-hydroxyflavones in many of these species, Globally, apigenin 7-G, hispidulin, scutellarin, and scutellarein were detected in 56.58%, 35.52%, 25.00%, and 21.05% of all species analyzed, respectively, but in 69.23%, 69.23%, 38.46%, and 38.46% of species in clade 3.
-This increase in detection rate of 4’-hydroxyflavones can be confirmed as a cause for the slight grouping of clade 3 species in Fig 2B by considering the associated variable loading plot (Fig 2C).
+Some grouping of species in clade 3 to the right side of the plot can be observed, possibly because of trace accumulation of 4´-hydroxyflavones in many of these species, Globally, apigenin 7-G, hispidulin, scutellarin, and scutellarein were detected in 56.58%, 35.52%, 25.00%, and 21.05% of all species analyzed, respectively, but in 69.23%, 69.23%, 38.46%, and 38.46% of species in clade 3.
+This increase in detection rate of 4´-hydroxyflavones can be confirmed as a cause for the slight grouping of clade 3 species in Fig 2B by considering the associated variable loading plot (Fig 2C).
 This plot illustrates the role that each metabolite plays in determining the position of points in Fig 2B.
-The variable loading plot shows that a positive detection of 4’-hydroxyflavones can drive the movement of species in Fig 2B to the upper right quadrant of the plot area, which is where the 80% confidence ellipse for clade 3 is centered.
+The variable loading plot shows that a positive detection of 4´-hydroxyflavones can drive the movement of species in Fig 2B to the upper right quadrant of the plot area, which is where the 80% confidence ellipse for clade 3 is centered.
 The variable loading plot was also used to identify the negative detection of baicalin as another causative factor in the grouping of species in clade 3.
 Negative detection of baicalin is shown by the variable loading plot to be well-represented in the first principal component, and accordingly, plays a significant role in the movement of species to right side of the plot area.
 Confirming this is our detection of baicalin in only 23.08% of species in clade 3, but globally, in 53.94% of all species analyzed.

 A similar method of analysis can be applied to clade 1, which has a confidence ellipse centered towards the bottom of the plot area in Fig 2B.
-The variable loading plot shows that this corresponds to a negative detection of both 4’-hydroxyflavones and 4’-deoxyflavones.
+The variable loading plot shows that this corresponds to a negative detection of both 4´-hydroxyflavones and 4´-deoxyflavones.
 Specifically, the negative detection of apigenin, apigenin 7-G, chrysin, and chrysin 7-G is most well-represented on the negative axis of the second principal component.
 Accordingly, apigenin, apigenin 7-G, chrysin, and chrysin 7-G are detected in only 14.29%, 14.29%, 14.29%, and 28.57% of species in clade 1, but globally, in 30.26%, 56.57%, 40.78%, and 65.78% of all species analyzed.

 Although differentiation of clades by metabolite profile is not possible, the variable loadings calculated in our MCA form several significant patterns that are illustrated in the variable loading plot.
 First, flavonoids of the same class and detection (i.e. TRUE or FALSE) cluster together in the same quadrant.
 This indicates that in most species, accumulation of a flavonoid of a given class is positively correlated with accumulation of other flavonoids from that same class.
 Second, flavonoids of different class are positioned in quadrants that are directly adjacent to one another.
 This indicates that in most species, accumulation of one class of flavonoid is not correlated with accumulation of flavonoids from the other class.
-In other words, in the aerial tissues of Scutellaria species that we analyzed, 4’-deoxyflavone accumulation was independent of 4’-hydroxyflavone accumulation, and vice versa.
+In other words, in the aerial tissues of Scutellaria species that we analyzed, 4´-deoxyflavone accumulation was independent of 4´-hydroxyflavone accumulation, and vice versa.

 Organ-specific metabolite diversity –